Hezkezl/saint-csv-parser-v2/README.md

 Following this principle you could do:

-- `php bin/console app:parse:create AwesomeProject AchievementPoints`
+- `php bin/console app:parse:create`, follow the onscreen instructions, it will ask you for a project name and a parse name, for example:
-    - Filename: `src/Parser/AwesomeProject/AchievementPoints.php`
+    - Project: AwesomeProject, Parser: AchievementPoints: `src/Parser/AwesomeProject/AchievementPoints.php`
         - Command: `php bin/console app:parse:csv AwesomeProject:AchievementPoints`

 You can test run your parser straight away by running: